Avvo Rating Badge

 Who Has a Fiduciary Duty?

 Fiduciary duties arise in numerous business contexts.
 Controlling shareholders owe this duty to minority shareholders, business partners owe it to each other, and directors must act in the best interests of the corporation.
 Beyond corporate governance, fiduciary duties are also crucial for attorneys, financial advisors, real estate agents, stockbrokers, and trustees.
 A breach of this duty can have severe consequences, making it essential to have knowledgeable legal representation.
-Lubin Austermuehle provides reliable legal services for various business disputes, including breaches of fiduciary duty.
+DiTommaso Lubin provides reliable legal services for various business disputes, including breaches of fiduciary duty.

 Common Breaches of Fiduciary Duty